Leighton Library Aims and Objectives

 5. Conservation Strategy

-The most immediate need is to renovate the Library building and to convert and fully modernise the ground floor (the Undercroft) into a visitor attraction.
-To meet this ambition the Trust has instructed an Advanced Conservation Accredited Architect, Heritage Consultants, a Quantity Surveyor, a Sculpture Conservationist, an Archaeologist, and a Structural Engineer.
+The most immediate need is to convert and fully modernise the ground floor (the Undercroft) into a visitor attraction.
+To meet this ambition the Trust has engaged an Advanced Conservation Accredited Architect, a Quantity Surveyor, and an Archaeologist.

 6. Finance and Marketing Strategy

-The Trust’s income is currently derived from the Friends, visitors, donations, and legacies.
-There is also an investment portfolio which generates a small income.
-To achieve the restoration and modernisation works applications have been sent to grant funding bodies and other fundraising initiatives are in place to ensure an income into the future.
+The Trust’s income is currently derived from the Friends, visitors, donations, legacies and sales.
+To achieve the restoration and modernisation works applications were made to grant funding bodies and other fundraising initiatives put in place to ensure capital funds and an income into the future.

 7. Market Appraisal and Approach

-In The Cross of Dunblane, the Cathedral attracts around 20,000 visitors per year; the Dunblane Museum opposite attracts around 10,000 visitors per year whereas the Library has only attracted 1,500 per year.
-Once the renovations and modernisations are complete the Library will be able to increase visitor numbers by providing a greater attraction and experience.
-The Trust is also already engaging with local schools and other groups which will increase its visibility and interest to all ages.
+In The Cross of Dunblane, the Cathedral attracts around 20,000 visitors per year; the Dunblane Museum opposite attracts around 10,000 visitors per year, whereas before the restoration the Library only attracted 1,500 per year.
+The 2025 season has recorded 4,086 visitors to the library.
+The Trust is also engaging with local schools and other groups which will increase its visibility and interest to all ages.

 8. Monitoring and Evaluation

-Day to day monitoring of the Library and its contents will ensure its ongoing resilience.
-Regular reviews by the Executive will confirm that the Trust is informed about visitor numbers and the overall interest and we will continue to work on enhancing this further.
+Day to day monitoring of the Library and its contents ensures its ongoing resilience.
+Regular reviews by the Executive ensure that the Trust is informed about visitor numbers and the overall interest and we continue to work on enhancing this further.
 We will also survey other local heritage sites and the community and traders to see how the restored and modernised Library has increased their life enjoyment and assisted their trade and income.

 9. Organisational impact assessment